aerospike/aerospike-vector-search-examples/prism-image-search/README.md

 # Prism image search
-This is a demo application provides semantic search for a set of images by indexing them using the [CLIP](https://huggingface.co/sentence-transformers/clip-ViT-B-32-multilingual-v1) model created by OpenAI.
+This demo application provides semantic search for a set of images by indexing them using the [CLIP](https://huggingface.co/sentence-transformers/clip-ViT-B-32-multilingual-v1) model created by OpenAI.
 This model generates vectors with semantic meaning from each image and stores it as a vector embedding in Aerospike.
 When a user